Our Sightseeing in Sydney

 Bondi Beach itself was nice, but it was just too crowded for us.

-One day we went to hip Newtown, a trendy neighbourhood in Sydney with many bars, restaurants and cafes.
-There are also many second-hand shops, vintage shops and a lot of shopping opportunities for vegetarians and vegans.
+One day we went to hip Newtown, a trendy neighborhood in Sydney with many bars, restaurants, and cafes.
+There are also many second-hand shops, vintage shops, and a lot of shopping opportunities for vegetarians and vegans.

-At this point James and I trying not to eat meat.
+At this point, James and I are trying not to eat meat.